offby1/pyramid-tinyurl-doodle/README.branch.md

 ## TODO

-* [ ] plop it on an actual EC2 box and test it in "production" mode.
-  In particular: the recaptcha
+* [ ] Come up with a better django admin password, and a better mechanism for getting it onto the prod host
 * [ ] Again look into replacing `runme.sh` with ["just"](https://just.systems/man/en/)

 ## DONE